OzCog/pi_vision/README.md

 This package includes both includes http://wiki.ros.org/pi_face_tracker and http://wiki.ros.org/pi_face_tracker_gui

-The plain, unenhanced  port of pi_vision to indigo can be found in the branch `pi-vision-orig-indigo`.
+The plain, unenhanced  port of `pi_vision` to Indigo is tagged with the tag `orig-indigo-port`.
+The final version of the Indigo port is tagged with `ros-indigo`.
+The `master` branch is current for Noetic.

 Installation